Francisco914/unit-test-example/README.md

 # unit-test-example
-Example of unit test with mocha
+Example of unit test with jest